metadata-research/yamz/README.md

 The YAMZ prototype is currently hosted at http://yamz.link

-make sure the user in the /etc/nginx/nginx.conf file is the user you want to run the project under
+Make sure the user in the /etc/nginx/nginx.conf file is the user you want to run the project under

 Restart nginx.

 `sudo systemctl restart nginx`

-## Secure the application
+## Secure the Application

 You can do this anyway you like, but currently it is with Certbot and its Nginx plugin